kubernetes-client/java/kubernetes/docs/V1PersistentVolumeClaimStatus.md

 # V1PersistentVolumeClaimStatus

+PersistentVolumeClaimStatus is the current status of a persistent volume claim.
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **accessModes** | **List&lt;String&gt;** | AccessModes contains the actual access modes the volume backing the PVC has.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#access-modes-1 |  [optional]